KiDS-Legacy: Covariance validation and the unified OneCovariance framework for projected large-scale structure observables: Harmonic space covariance

-where $\bar n_i$ is the average number density of the tracers and $\sigma^2_{\epsilon_1}$ is the single component ellipticity dispersion of the sources.
+Here $\bar n_i$ is the average number density of the tracers and $\sigma^2_{\epsilon_1}$ is the single component ellipticity dispersion of the sources.
 The standard idealised angular power spectrum estimator at each multipole is defined as

-such that:
+such that